Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Modeling and Filtering

-Here $p_n(\epsilon_n)$ is the Lebesgue density of $\epsilon_n$.
-We remark that one can work with the noise parameters of the hidden state as well.
-However, as we focus on observational noise, this representation will suffice.
-As we will establish in the next Section when the noise in the observation equation is low, one can consider numerical algorithms under the noise representation and ultimately, as the `noise disappears' recover an algorithm associated to the degenerate noise filtering problem, the latter of which we now explain
+We remark that one can obtain some corresponding re-parametrized expressions by working with the noise variables $(\nu_n)$ of the hidden state instead of $(x_n)$.
+However, this is not useful in our setting as we focus on observational noise.
+As we will establish in the next section, when the noise in the observation equation is low, one can consider numerical algorithms under the noise parametrization and ultimately, as the size of the noise goes to $0$, recover an algorithm associated to the degenerate noise filtering problem.
+For this latter problem, we obtain in the subsection that follows expressions analogous to the ones in the current subsection.